“Information is not knowledge” – Albert Einstein

 Imagine that despite knowing your best friend’s birthdate, you let the day pass by without a celebration, a gift or even a wish.
 They wouldn’t quite appreciate it, would they?

 Information is of no use unless applied.
 Big Data analytics, is, therefore, at the core of every CRM System that is worth its money.
 And you won’t see a better example of business strategies being driven by Big Data Analytics, than in the top internet companies of our time.

 What is Big Data Analytics?

-Big Data analytics is the process of drawing in information from multiple and varied sources.
-Analyzing them to unravel hidden patterns and connections to guide your business strategy by predicting customer behavior and market trends.
+Big Data analytics is the process of drawing information from multiple and varied sources.
+Analyzing them to unravel hidden patterns and connections to guide your business strategy by predicting customer behaviour and market trends.